NuttareeB/CacheSimulator/README.md

 # CacheSimulator
-The infomation is the instruction of the project from Porfessor Justin Goin.
+The information is the instruction of the project from Professor Justin Goin.

 ### Ability
 * The simulator is configurable